the operate pillar

 for AI agents.

-When your agent gets prompt-injected, what leaks is the decoy, scoped to one tenant.
+The real key is resolved inside your tool boundary and never enters the model.
+When your agent gets prompt-injected, what leaks is a shape-correct decoy, scoped to one tenant, and the decrypt against it pages your on-call and fires your key-rotation hook in the same instant.
+Deniability is the layer underneath, for at-rest leaks and coercion.
 Per-tenant key isolation, 365-day RFC 3161 audit chain, customer-controlled BYOK (AWS KMS), SAML SSO, signed outbound webhooks to Datadog / PagerDuty / Slack.
 MCP server, named SLA.
 The Operate pillar of deny.sh, for platforms holding many users' secrets at scale.

 One primitive.
 Three pillars.
 This is the one that runs.